Legend of the Damme mermaid

 Once upon a time during the early Middle Ages some inhabitants of the city Damme, near the city of Bruges, caught a mermaid named Cassandra that was washed ashore.
 They brought the poor creature to the market square of the city and exposed her for everybody to see.

 As long as there were people around the mermaid was exposed every day, some had to pay a lot of money to see her.
-The mermaid got desperate and dopressed.
+The mermaid got desperate and depressed.
 She hadn’t spoken a single word for days.
-But on the third day she proclaimd a spell and yelled: “Damme will die, Bruges will live!”
+But on the third day, she proclaimed a spell and yelled: “Damme will die, Bruges will live!”

 The Mermaids pit is located near the restaurant "The Siphon" and if you look closely, you can see the mermaid is still in the Damme area, namely as a weather vane on the "Scellemeulen" mill.
-Or who knows, maybe in the water of the "Damse Vaart" in front of The mill of Damme.
+Or who knows, maybe in the water of the "Damse Vaart" in front of the mill.